You’ve probably noticed there are heaps of options for online TEFL courses. But are online TEFL courses legitimate or recognized?

 How much does a good online TEFL course cost?

-On the other hand, if you go for the cheapest TEFL course out there then you probably won’t get a very good education.
+On the other hand, if you go for the cheapest TEFL course out there, you probably won’t get a very good education.

 Most reputable online TEFL courses cost around $1,000 USD.
 While that is still a big chunk of money, it is also about half of what most good in-person TEFL courses cost.
-Plus, you won’t have to pay for travel and accommodation and you can complete the course on your own schedule.
+Plus, you’ll save on travel and accommodations.

 What do we mean by an “internationally recognized” TEFL course?

-We’ve already covered the 100 hours of coursework as a bare minimum, but there are other telltale signs for determining whether a TEFL school is reputable.
+Earlier, we covered that 100 hours of coursework is the bare minimum, but other telltale signs can help determine whether a TEFL school is reputable.

-A number of universities and colleges offer TEFL certification courses and you can rest assured that these courses will always be high quality and recognized by language schools all over the world.
+Some universities and colleges offer TEFL certification courses.
+You can have peace of mind knowing that these courses will always be high quality and recognized by language schools worldwide.

-Most language schools you apply to won’t consider a teaching practicum as career experience and a quality TEFL certificate should always be more than sufficient to get you an ESL job overseas, which makes those guaranteed job placement offers a little redundant.
+Most language schools you apply to won’t consider a teaching practicum as career experience anyway.
+And a quality TEFL certificate should always be more than sufficient to get you an ESL job overseas, which makes guaranteed job placement offers a little redundant.